great-expectations/great_expectations/docs/guides/setup/configuring-data-contexts/how-to-create-a-new-data-context-with-the-cli.md

 ---
-title: How to create a new Data Context with the CLI
+title: How to configure a new Data Context with the CLI
 ---

 This article is a stub.